Blaizzy/mlx-embeddings/docs/Python-for-Formula-Authors.md

 Homebrew draws a distinction between Python **applications** and Python **libraries**.
 The difference is that users generally do not care that applications are written in Python; it is unusual that a user would expect to be able to `import foo` after installing an application.
 Examples of applications are [`ansible`](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/a/ansible.rb) and [`jrnl`](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/j/jrnl.rb).

 Python libraries exist to be imported by other Python modules; they are often dependencies of Python applications.
 They are usually no more than incidentally useful in a terminal.
-Examples of libraries are [`py2cairo`](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/p/py2cairo.rb) and the bindings that are installed by [`protobuf`](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/p/protobuf.rb).
+An example of a library is the bindings that are installed by [`protobuf`](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/p/protobuf.rb).

 Bindings are a special case of libraries that allow Python code to interact with a library or application implemented in another language.